 Individuals may submit a request for funding once per cycle.
 Grants, in the amount of $500, are not guaranteed, and are allocated through a lottery process when requests exceed funds available.

-To be eligible for funding, you must be able to answer "Yes" to all of the following questions:
+Doulas who can answer "Yes" to all of the following questions:

 Who is Eligible?